vhpvmx/dancereco/README.md

 10. Open the app in your browser:  $heroku open

 * I use $ as a terminal prompt indicator

-You can check how the app looks once deployed on heroku in this URL: https://dancereco.herokuapp.com/

 Here you can check the development of the DL model: https://github.com/vhpvmx/danceClassifier